amruthak03/Personalized-CoverLetter-Generator/README.md

 4. Streamlit - Streamlit is used to build the user interface, providing a simple and interactive environment for users to generate and customize their cover letters.

+5. PyCharm - PyCharm is the integrated development environment (IDE) used for coding and managing the project.

 ## Features
 Integrated Application: Our project brings together various technologies, including LangChain, OpenAI’s GPT-3.5-turbo, SerpAPI, and Streamlit, to provide a seamless and efficient user experience for generating personalized cover letters.